An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Semiclassical biorthogonal elliptic functions

 \end{proof}

-\begin{rems} One can avoid the appearance of theta-isomonodromy above at the cost of introducing some ``apparent'' singularities, and an additional parameter controlling the location of those singularities.
-Indeed, if one defines
+\begin{rem} One can avoid the appearance of theta-isomonodromy above at the cost of introducing some ``apparent'' singularities, and an additional parameter controlling the location of those singularities.
+Indeed, if one def\/ines